a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 ['INDEF3.SG', 'p', 'e', 'h', 'o', '****']
 ```

-`.childDict()` and `.allChildDict()` return a dictionary, where child objects are sorted: each child object belonging to the same structure is put into the same list as a _dictionary value_.
-This list of child objects can be accessed using the structure object they belong to as the _dictionary key_.
-The following code sorts all child segments of the morph `peho` by printing (1) the name of the tier and (2) the content of all child segments belonging to that tier.
+`.childDict()` and `.allChildDict()` return a dictionary, where child objects are sorted: each child object belonging to the same structure is part of a list (_dictionary value_).
+This list of child objects can be accessed using the structure object they belong to (_dictionary key_).
+The following code sorts all child segments of the morph *peho* by printing (1) the name of the child tier as well as (2) the content of all child segments belonging to that child tier.

 ```python
 from corflow import fromElan